Home - Salad - Celery Salad with Fennel, Dates and Walnuts

 Instructions

 • Trim off the very top and base of the celery stalks and slice in half horizontally.
 Lay them flat on a work surface, using a swivel peeler to make thin strips.
-When the stalks are too whittled down to peel, use a knife to slice the remaining stalk into 1/2-inch pieces.
-Add the strips and pieces to the bowl along with the red onion and mint.
-Tangle everything together.
+When the stalks are too whittled down to peel, use a knife to slice the remaining stalk into ½-inch pieces.
+Add the strips and pieces to the bowl along with the red onion and ½ cup mint or Italian parsley leaves.
+Toss and tangle everything together.

-• To serve, top the fennel mixture with the walnuts, dates, cheese, lemon zest and a big pinch of salt.
-Toss gently, then add the lemon juice and a good drizzle of oil.
-Toss again and tasted, adding more salt, lemon juice or olive oil to taste.
+• Add ½ cup toasted unsalted walnuts, diced dates, 1 tablespoon grated lemon zest, and a big pinch of salt to the celery mixture.
+Toss gently, then add 1 tablespoon fresh lemon juice and a good drizzle of oil.
+Toss again and taste, adding more salt, lemon juice or olive oil as needed.
+Shave 4 ounces goat Gouda or Parmesan cheese over the salad and serve.

 Karen’s Notes and Tips